aristoteleo/spateo-tutorials/3_alignment.md

 :maxdepth: 0
 :titlesonly: true

-./3_alignment/Basic usage of Spateo alignment for 2D slices.ipynb
+./3_alignment/1.
+Basic usage of Spateo alignment for 2D slices.ipynb
-./3_alignment/Nonrigid alignment of Spateo for 2D slices.ipynb
+./3_alignment/2.
+Nonrigid alignment of Spateo for 2D slices.ipynb
-./3_alignment/Partial alignment of Spateo for 2D slices.ipynb
+./3_alignment/3.
+Partial alignment of Spateo for 2D slices.ipynb
+./3_alignment/4.
+Using GPU SVI Sparse calculation for efficiency and scalibity.ipynb

 ```